Rly launches 'baby berths' for passengers travelling with kids | Business

 Based on the feedback of passengers on the ''new product'', plans will be drawn to expand the concept to other trains, officials said.

 The ''baby berth'', which are hinged to the lower main berths, can be folded and secured with a stopper when not in use.
-It has been is aligned the main berth.
+It has been aligned to the main berth.

-On the Lucknow Mail, two ''baby berths'' of 770 mm in length, 255 mm in width and 76.2 mm in height were fitted to 12 and 60 main berths of the second cabins on both ends of coaches on April 27.
+On the AC-3 coach of Lucknow Mail, two ''baby berths'' of 770 mm in length, 255 mm in width and 76.2 mm in height were fitted to berth number 12 and 60 of the second cabins on both ends of coaches on April 27.

 ''This has been done on a trial basis and will be expanded once we get positive feedback from passengers.
 Once we try it out more and record the feedbacks, we will put the necessary details on CRIS (Centre for Railway Information Systems) where it can be booked on request,'' an official of the Northern Railway said.